LukaszManiak/Frontend-Mentor-Room-homepage-solution/README.md

 ## Welcome! 👋

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
+This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).

 ## Table of contents